 Permission By : Dr Daniel Kao to republish this Sunday Time Article.

 Value investing Singapore advocates the importance of value investing education.
 Value Investing is an investment strategy used by valued investors to buy stocks for less than their intrinsic values or in another words, they actively looking to buy undervalued stocks.Value Investing Singapore hopes to educate Singaporeans to apply on these value investing strategies through fundamental analysis.
 This involves the calculated risk to identify the market entry regardless of the current market news and to exercise profit taking when the stock price is much overpriced.
 Stock market can often fluctuate because of the irrationality of the investors but a good value stock does not change its fundamentals overnight.
 Savvy value investors who know the value investing concepts will seek to profit off this irrationality.To help out novice or retail stock investors in Singapore to better understand the value investing principles, Value Investing Singapore publishes the list of available free value investing seminar sessions monthly.
 During this 2.5 hours of free sessions, we hope to educate correct value investing mindset and the insights on how you can correctly buy and sell a stock with confidence.If one is further interested to attend the 3 days Value Investing Bootcamp, he can learn a proven system developed by Asia Buffettologist, Sean Seah and his systematic approach to do fundamental analysis by looking at various financial metrics such as price-to-book ratios, price-to-earnings ratio, dividend yield and debt to equity ratio and etc .
 Besides the learning of these value investing principles, the student will also get to know how can they make money before buying a particular stock by applying Sean Seah's Signature Value Investing Options Strategy.
-Today, many thousands of Singaporeans have been benefitted from Sean Seah's teaching.
+Today, many thousands of Singaporeans have been benefitted from Sean Seah's teaching by applying his VIOS strategy.
 Sign up our free Value Investing Singapore Seminar now using our top right form to get our 3 exclusive bonuses.
 For limited period only.